-The Company is not subject to externally imposed capital requirements.
+The Company is not subject to externally imposed capital requirements, except for the minimal share capital that needs to be 500 MHUF.

-5. PRESENTATION of financial instruments
+5. PRESENTATION OF FINANCIAL INSTRUMENTS

 a) Interest rate sensitivity analysis for variable rate instruments b) Foreign exchange sensitivity